 The smart investor might invest in pools of NASDAQ stocks rather than reading financial reports and gambling on individual stocks.
 The downside risk is high with individual companies.
-Even Facebook, Amazon, and Google face anti-trust investigations that could ruin them, or benefit them even more.
+Even Facebook, Tesla, Amazon, and Google face anti-trust investigations that could ruin them, or benefit them even more.
 That volatility fits perfect with NASDAQ investors.
 There is money to be made on the ups and downs.

 NASDAQ weekly volatility draws investors, who are more like gamblers.
 Is gambling online illegal?
 Yes, unless you’re buying and selling NASDAQ stocks.
 Then it’s okay.